srambharose/portfolio/README.md

 👋 Hi, I'm Sathya.

-This will serve as my portfolio to support my application for the Marketing & Communications Coordinator position with SHN Foundation.
+This will serve as my portfolio to support my application for the Marketing & Communications Coordinator position with the SHN Foundation.

 It's split into three main sections: Cornell Detailing, TooSix Productions and Scarborough Health Network: